duckki/duckki.github.io/_posts/2026-08-18-proving-graphql-query-inclusion-in-lean.md

 ## What the formalization changed

-The checker was not the hard part.
-A straightforward reference implementation became the stepping stone for stating soundness and completeness precisely.
+Implementing the checker was not the hard part.
 The hard part was discovering the exact relation the checker could decide and the premises each theorem required.

 The failed completeness proof exposed that plain responses lose resolver provenance.
-Null bubbling exposed why response projection needs a success boundary.
-Defaults exposed why shared variable definitions belong in the relation.
-Empty composite types and failed argument coercion exposed where semantic inclusion can become vacuous.
+Null bubbling and argument coercion exposed why response projection needs a successful-execution precondition.
+Defaults exposed why the same shared variable definitions are needed in the relation.
+Empty composite types exposed where semantic inclusion can become vacuous.

 The finished theory now describes query inclusion in three mutually reinforcing
-ways: a semantic relation over annotated executions, a smaller relation over concrete response paths, and an executable checker proved sound and complete against both views.
+ways: a semantic relation over annotated executions, a smaller syntactic relation over concrete response paths, and an executable checker proved sound and complete against both views.
 Each form serves a different purpose.
 Execution explains the meaning, paths expose the essential structure, and the checker makes the theory usable.

 The optimized checker was also ported to Rust and tested differentially against a native Lean oracle.
 The complete 26,880-case modeled corpus produced exact